• Skip to primary navigation

 Who is it for?

-Beginner Backpackers: If you’re a beginner backpacker, the MSR PocketRocket 2 might be a bit intimidating since you need to light it with a lighter and you need to balance a pot on top of it.
-Something like a Jetboil Flash might be a lot more beginner-friendly, but you shouldn’t let the PocketRocket 2 scare you.
+Beginner Backpackers: If you’re a beginner backpacker, the MSR PocketRocket 2 might be a bit intimidating since you need to light it with a lighter, and you need to balance a pot on top of it.
+Something like a Jetboil Flash might be much more beginner-friendly, but you shouldn’t let the PocketRocket 2 scare you.
 There’s a small learning curve, but it’s not too scary once you get the hang of it.

 Weekend Warriors: This is honestly a perfect stove for weekend warriors.
-If you’re thinking of backpacking stove options on a spectrum from “heavy, beginner-friendly stove” to cold soaking, then this falls right in the middle.
-If you’re cooking for one (or two) and need a lightweight reliable stove, then you should probably check out the MSR PocketRocket 2.
+If you’re thinking of options for backpacking stoves ranging from “heavy, beginner-friendly stoves” to cold soaking, then this falls right in the middle.
+If you’re cooking for one (or two) and need a lightweight reliable stove, you should probably check out the MSR PocketRocket 2.

 Most-popular Alternatives